-Westminster is one of the most diverse places in the world, with hundreds of thousands of people from different backgrounds living here.
-To ensure Westminster continues to be a place where everyone feels they belong, and communities value one another, the council has launched a Community Cohesion Commission.
+Westminster is one of the most diverse places in the world, with a rich array of residents and a thriving entertainment and cultural hub which attracts millions of visitors a week.
+To ensure Westminster continues to be a place where everyone feels they belong, and communities value one another, the council launched the Westminster Community Cohesion Commission.

 There are many different definitions of community cohesion but the Commission has decided to use the following:

 “By community cohesion, we mean working towards a society in which there is a common vision and sense of belonging by all communities; a society in which the diversity of people’s backgrounds and circumstances is appreciated and valued; a society in which similar life opportunities are available to all; and a society in which strong and positive relationships exist and continue to be developed in the workplace, in schools and in the wider community.”